-For the first iteration, you are be able to create a Categories through one ticket about "Configuration of ecommerce - > Catalog: update categories".
+You are being able to create a Categories through Admin ecommerce in the categories modal or using the support channel with one ticket about "Configuration of ecommerce - > Catalog: update categories".

 A “Product” record stores the intrinsic attributes of a product, that usually don’t change and is used to feed the catalog records.

 All the attributes that a "Product" must have are described below:

 |sku||String||Product identifier for the customer|